Curriculum

 Students may also receive Honors Elective credit for HONR 390 (Reflections on Community Service), HONR 400 (Honors Independent Studies), or HONR 410 (Honors Internship).
 Other qualifying coursework includes departmental honors courses, graduate-level courses, and additional Honors Seminars (beyond the 3 required).

-Applied Learning Experiences must be pre-approved by an Honors College Advisor, and a written reflection report must be turned in to the Honors College for review.
+The ALE must be pre-approved by an Honors College Advisor, and a written reflection report must be turned in to the Honors College for review.
 Approval decisions will be based on the rigor, length, and depth of the program under consideration.
-HONR 390 (Reflections on Community Service), HONR 400 (Honors Independent Studies), or HONR 410 (Honors Internship) may be used to meet the Applied Learning Experience requirement.